 The data is in high enough resolution that you can see the distributor walking up to each individual door and/or letterbox taking away any doubt about whether they have delivered your leaflets.

 These files act as proof of delivery at the end of each campaign.
+The accuracy of the GPS system is key here.
+Please feel free to read more about this on our tracking page.

 Live Tracking

-On top of this every time one of our distributors starts a delivery round we inform you in real time about their location and immediate delivery plans.
+On top of this, every time one of our distributors starts a delivery round we inform you in real time about their location and immediate delivery plans.

 This brings a high level of transparency and forces us to perform at a high level at all times.
 Any of our many dozens of clients can show up at any time to see their flyers being delivered by us anywhere in London.